 At Destinations for Teens, the key component of treatment is a therapy that allows the patient and their counselors to determine the addiction’s causes.
 Using that information, they then offer treatment options that can deliver a lasting recovery and a world of possibilities.

 Helping Your Teen With a Prescription Medication Addiction

 Remember that your teen needs to feel completely comfortable sharing what is happening in their lives more than anything.
 Encourage your teens to make solid choices and keep an open door policy if confronted with a challenging situation.
 Teenagers are very sensitive and will shut down if they feel they are not being respected or heard.
 They will also refuse to share information with you if they think that they cannot trust you to be present and guide them.
 Therefore, please speak to your teen in a manner that will allow them to be willing to accept your guidance and also talk candidly.

 Information About Destinations for Teens

-In our Woodland Hills and Las Vegas facilities, we offer a wide range of treatment options for teens.
+In our Woodland Hills facility, we offer a wide range of treatment options for teens.
 Our list of services includes:

 - Holistic treatment options like yoga therapy, music therapy, and equine therapy

 - Dual diagnosis treatment

 Of course, if your teen is showing the signs of prescription drug abuse, there should be a sense of urgency.
 Addiction treatment is the only way to get them back to living the right way.
 At Destinations for Teens, we also focus on teaching the kids the truth about addiction and how to make better choices that will have a positive impact for years to come.
 For more information about our services and facilities, please call us at 877-466-0620.